top of page

 INTRODUCTION

-We have spent three years protecting South Mississippi homes from Poplarville to Gulfport to Hattiesburg, and we have seen it repeatedly: roofs that seemed fine in October develop serious problems by March because winterization was skipped or done halfway.
+After three years of protecting homes from Poplarville to Gulfport to Hattiesburg, we’ve seen it all.
+Roofs that looked fine in October developed serious issues by March because winterization was skipped or done halfway.

-That's why we put together this checklist.
-It is not about emergency repairs or major replacements.
-It is about the methodical, preventative work that keeps your roof -- and your insurance claims -- from becoming winter nightmares.
-Give yourself three hours on a clear November day, walk through this checklist, and you will sleep better knowing your home is genuinely protected.
+That’s why we’ve created this checklist.
+It’s not about emergency repairs or major replacements.
+Instead, it focuses on the preventative work that keeps your roof—and your insurance claims—from becoming winter nightmares.
+Set aside three hours on a clear November day, go through this checklist, and rest easy knowing your home is genuinely protected.

 WHAT YOU WILL LEARN IN THIS GUIDE

-- The winter roof dangers specific to subtropical South Mississippi climate
+• The winter roof dangers specific to the subtropical South Mississippi climate

 PART 1: THE MISSISSIPPI WINTER ROOF PROBLEM